gimite/web-socket-js/README.md

 If it doesn't work, try these:

-1. Try Chrome and Firefox 3.x.
+1. Try Chrome and IE 8 or 9.

    - It doesn't work on Chrome:<br>
      It's likely an issue of your code or the server.
 Debug your code as usual e.g. using console.log.
-   - It works on Chrome but it doesn't work on Firefox:<br>
+   - It works on Chrome but it doesn't work on IE:<br>
      It's likely an issue of web-socket-js specific configuration (e.g. 3 and 4 below).
-   - It works on both Chrome and Firefox, but it doesn't work on your browser:<br>
+   - It works on both Chrome and IE, but it doesn't work on your browser:<br>
      Check "Supported environment" section below.
 Your browser may not be supported by web-socket-js.

 2. Add this line before your code: